TechEarl

 How to Upgrade MySQL 8.0 to 8.4 LTS

-MySQL 8.4 is the new LTS branch through April 2032.
+MySQL 8.4 is the new LTS branch, with Premier Support through April 2029 and Extended Support through April 2032.
 The 8.0 to 8.4 upgrade is much smaller than 5.7 to 8.0, but removed options and the new authentication_policy variable still bite.
 Full procedure with rollback.